-How to Rebuild Credit After a Bankruptcy
+How Do I Rebuild Credit After Bankruptcy?

 Beyond that, everything we said above applies: Making small, steady on-time payments is the most effective way to rebuild your credit after bankruptcy.
 Use a secured card with a low credit limit to get started.
 After several months of payments with a secured card, you may qualify for a retail card or department store card, which tend to have more lenient credit requirements than traditional credit cards.
-Keep card balances low, using 10% to 15% or less of your card’s credit limit whenever possible.
+Keep card balances low, using 10% or less of your card’s credit limit whenever possible.
 Making on-time payments on a small installment loan is another good way to build up your payment history and improve your credit score.

 A foreclosure or short sale of your home may cause your credit score to drop by as much as 160 points.
 To rebuild your credit, pay credit card and loan accounts on time and pay down credit card balances.
 Getting balances down to less than 10% of your credit limit is best for your credit scores and, of course, paying off credit card debt in its entirety is great for your wallet.